consilience/laravel-message-flow/README.md

 ```

 To retrieve the message from the receiver application, a listener can be
-pointed at the inbound model:
+pointed at the inbound model.
+Create an observer:

     php artisan make:observer MessageFlowObserver \
         --model='Consilience\Laravel\MessageFlow\Models\MessageFlowIn'

-Any example obersver may look like this:
+An example observer may be set up like this:

 ```php
 <?php